 Pylera could make you sunburn more easily.
 Avoid sunlight or tanning beds.
 Wear protective clothing and use sunscreen (SPF 30 or higher) when you are outdoors.

 Stop taking this medicine and get emergency medical help if you have signs of an allergic reaction to Pylera (hives, difficult breathing, swelling in your face or throat) or a severe skin reaction (fever, sore throat, burning eyes, skin pain, red or purple skin rash with blistering and peeling).

 Call your doctor at once if you have:

 severe stomach pain, diarrhea that is watery or bloody (even if it occurs months after your last dose);

 dizziness, problems with speech or coordination;

-neck stiffness, increased sensitivity to light, purple spots on the skin;
+fever, neck stiffness, increased sensitivity to light, nausea, vomiting.

 Common Pylera side effects may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Sometimes it is not safe to use certain medicines at the same time.
 Some drugs can affect your blood levels of other drugs you use, which may increase side effects or make the medicines less effective.